apache/cordova-docs/docs/en/edge/guide/platforms/ios/config.md

         <preference name="UIWebViewDecelerationSpeed" value="fast" />

 - `UseWKWebView` (boolean, defaults to `false`): Set to `true` to use a WKWebView instead of a UIWebView for rendering.
+Only in iOS 8.

         <preference name="UseWKWebView" value="true"/>